 - Gender Fit

-- Yes, yes there are packs that are designed better for males and there are packs that are designed better for females.
-When buying your pack, make sure you are buying the pack that is for your gender.
+- Yes, there are packs that are designed better for males and there are packs that are designed better for females.
+When buying your pack, make sure you are buying the pack that is the right fit for you.